-A 43-year-old woman with chronic HIV is seen in clinic for a follow-up visit.
+A 43-year-old woman with HIV who is taking antiretroviral therapy is seen in clinic for a follow-up visit.
 Recent laboratory studies showed a CD4 count of 512 cells/mm3 and an undetectable plasma HIV RNA level.
 At the visit, she is evaluated for vaginal discharge and is diagnosed with trichomoniasis.

 Figure 1.
 Single Dose or 7-Day Course of Metronidazole Treatment of Trichomonas in Women with HIV